P3DCAT/PalettizeTools/txa-attribs.md

 round up to the next tenth, unless within a hundredth of the last tenth.

-To disable rounding, specify ':round no'.
+To disable rounding, specify ``:round no``.
 Rounding is implicitly disabled when you run with the -opt command line option.

 ---